GAVLab/pymoos2/README.md

 CMakeLists.txt has already been patched from r16 of pymoos.

 Included is the patch itself for reference in case the need arises, from william's moos-to-ros bridge

+Installation follows the usual steps, no frills (yet).